Sovereign-Labs/sovereign-book/src/build-a-module.md

 API support and built-in indexing.

-In this section, we'll describe how to implement a module and take full advantage of the Sovereign SDKs builtin functionality.
+In this section, we'll describe how to implement a module and take full advantage of the Sovereign SDKs built-in functionalities.

 ## The Module Struct